 Step 1: The positive electrode substance contains Li-ions at the time of discharge.
 As a result, the positive electrode provides the Li* ions required for the conversion of electrical energy to chemical energy.

 The electrolyte is additionally enriched with Li-ions to allow Li-ions to migrate from the positive electrode to the negative electrode.

 Step 2: Beginning with the initial charging phase, electrons go from the positive electrode material (oxidation) into the negative electrode material through an external conductor (reduction).

-Li-ions migrate through the electrolyte to the negative electrode material for later storage after de-intercalating from the positive electrode material into the electrolyte to guarantee charge neutrality.
+Li-ions migrate through the electrolyte to the negative electrode material for later storage after the deintercalation of the positive electrode material into the electrolyte to guarantee charge neutrality.